Many editions - many faces - same game?

 Fourth Edition had it's hand in the vision of WOTC to move to a more card orientated game like their successful Magic Game.
 Also elements of the successful online RPGs like World of Warcraft were used to build the core characters.
 Finally the whole system relied on the use of miniatures and powers required floor plans to be used.
 This moved the game away from the game of the imagination and alienated many of the older players.

 Now in 2013, the fourth edition venture has ended.
 The company is releasing a new edition (Next) but using fans' feedback and play-testing.
-We are currently starting a campaign and i will be updating with my notes every month.
+Where will the journey lead us next?????

 Copyright © All Rights Reserved